-The amendments brought in by the Legal Profession (State Administrative Tribunal) Determination 2016 remain in effect.
-Clause 5(e) of that Determination ceases to have effect with the introduction of this Determination.
+The amendments brought in by the Legal Profession (State Administrative Tribunal) Determination 2016 remain in effect, other than clause 5(e) of that Determination.

 6 Hourly rates

 - (a) The hourly and daily rates set out in Table A are the maximum hourly and daily rates, inclusive of GST, which the Legal Costs Committee determines shall be used to calculate the dollar amounts chargeable by a legal practitioner, clerk or paralegal in providing advice and services to clients in respect of proceedings and potential proceedings in the Tribunal under the State Administrative Tribunal Act 2004. - (b) The daily rates set out in Table A are intended to cover all work done on a hearing day, whether in or out of the Tribunal, including preparation of written submissions and are not intended to be supplemented in any way by additional hourly charges given that the maximum number of hours allowed for the daily rate is 10 hours per day.